apache/openwhisk-runtime-python/README.md

 ```
 Server will remain silent in this case

-Now we can invoke/run our function agains the `run` API with:
+Now we can invoke/run our function against the `run` API with:
 Using curl `POST` request
 ```
 curl -d "@python-data-init-run.json" -H "Content-Type: application/json" http://localhost/run